Ayc0/project-reuploader/README.md

+⚠️ THIS PROJECT ISN'T STABLE, ONLY TESTED ON 1 PACKAGE AND ONLY WORKS WITH NODE 15 (I think it does with node 14 too, but I'm not sure)

 # Goal

 The goal of this package is to ease the renaming of a package in NPM and to redeploy all previous versions in the new package.